dogtopus/sega-slider/README.md

 Currently 2 modes are supported.

-- diva: emulates the slider in Project DIVA Future Tone (837-15275)
+- diva: emulates the slider controller in Project DIVA Future Tone (837-15275)
-- chu: emulates the slider in Chunithm (837-15330)
+- chu: emulates the slider controller in Chunithm (837-15330)

 It is possible to override the layout and/or the reported model number in settings regardless of the modes selected but DO NOT use them unless you really know what you are doing.